trishume/sympy-wiki-with-svn/UD-Under-Development.md

  - sympy/function s/elementary/piecewise.py
 ( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.70.4127&rep=rep1&type=pdf)

-Can be use Sequnses to describe infinite number of points in (or out of) intervals.
+Can be use Sequences to describe infinite number of points in (or out of) intervals.

 ## Singularities